Provar

 List view pagination

-You will find ‘Auto Paginate’ on your With Row Test Step, under Options:
+You will find ‘Auto Paginate’ on your With Row Test Step under Options:

-How to use Equals, Contains, Starts With, Ends With in WithRow
+How to use Equals, Contains, Starts With, Ends With in With Row

-This topic deals with the usage of different functions like Equals, Contains, Starts With and Ends With inside WithRow.
+This topic deals with using different operators like Equals, Contains, Starts With, and Ends With inside the With Row step.

-Available functions:
+Available operators:

 1. Equals